-Early vaccinations not linked to celiac disease in swedenJune 25th, 2012 in Diseases, Conditions, Syndromes /
+Early vaccinations not linked to celiac disease in swedenJune 25, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay) -- Early vaccinations do not seem to influence the risk of celiac disease (CD) among infants, nor do changes in the vaccination program explain the CD epidemic, according to a Swedish study published online June 25 in Pediatrics.

 To investigate whether changes in the national Swedish vaccination program coincided with changes in the incidence of CD in infants, Anna Myléus, Ph.D., M.D., from Umeå University in Sweden, and colleagues analyzed data from the National Swedish Childhood Celiac Disease Register and performed a population-based incident case-referent study of infants.
 Questionnaires and child health clinic records were used to obtain exposure information.
 The responses to the following vaccines were examined: diphtheria/tetanus, pertussis (acellular), polio (inactivated), Haemophilus influenza type b (conjugated), measles/ mumps/rubella, and live attenuated bacillus Calmette-Guérin (BCG; given to children with increased tuberculosis risk).